unytics/catalog_builder/README.md

 There are **many open-source projects** (*admundsen, open-metadata, datahub, metacat, atlas*) to build such a catalog in-house.
 But as they offer a lot of advanced features, they are **hard to manage and deploy** if you're not a tech expert.
 They can be even **harder to customize**.

-`CatalogBuilder` aims to provide a *lightweight* alternative to generate a documentation website on top of your data assets.
-It focuses on *read-only data discovery* and:
+CatalogBuilder aims at offering a **lightweight alternative** to generate a documentation website on top of your data assets.
+It focuses on **read-only data discovery** and:

 - ✔️ can be easily customized and deployed by low tech people
 - ✔️ can then handle the very specific needs of your company